-If you are a member of a business or professional organization you may be able to take advantage of group rates.
+If you are a member of a business or professional organization, you may be able to take advantage of group rates.
 The reduction in insurance costs can often more than offset the costs of membership.
-Organizations such as the Chamber of Commerce offer insurance plans to members.
-Companies such as Encon specialize in providing business insurance to professional Architects, Engineers, and IT professionals.

 Minimizing your tax bill can be the most beneficial way to improve your business bottom line.
-This means maximizing of all your available deductions - make sure all the business expenses described above are properly entered as deductions on your tax return.
+This means maximizing all your available business deductions to reduce your tax liability.

-Get in the habit of keeping track of all business expenses by saving receipts (preferably filing them as soon as you collect them), and recording vehicle mileage when traveling for business purposes.
+Get in the habit of keeping track of all business expenses by saving receipts, and recording vehicle mileage when traveling for business purposes.

-For most businesses (especially startups), cloud computing is an excellent way to reduce both capital costs and ongoing expenses related to IT services.
+For most businesses, cloud computing is an excellent way to reduce both capital costs and ongoing expenses related to IT services.

 Your cloud provider will also take care of most data recovery issues, freeing your business from the requirement of maintaining a complex IT disaster recovery plan.